What can someone do with your phone number, and what steps should you take if a scammer has it?

 • Public exposure on social media.
 More often than not, it’s your own digital footprint that puts your phone number within a scammer’s reach.
 If you’ve listed your number on Facebook, Instagram, or LinkedIn, bots or identity thieves browsing social media networks can easily harvest it, especially if you haven’t properly configured your account’s privacy settings.

 • Data breach.
 Hackers might steal massive amounts of personally identifiable information from online retailers, mobile carriers, or financial institutions.
-If you've used your number to register for any of these services, it might end up on stolen datasets at any time.
+If you’ve used your number to register for any of these services, it might end up in stolen datasets at any time.

 • Data broker lists and people search sites.
 Data broker companies compile your personal data from online and offline sources with the goal of selling it to marketers, and they do so completely legally.
 However, just because it’s legal doesn’t mean it can’t be dangerous.
 Cybercriminals can access that same data, including your phone number and other sensitive details, just as easily.